urasandesu/Prig/README.md

 ## DESCRIPTION
-Prig(PRototyping jIG) is a framework that generates a Test Double like Microsoft Fakes/Typemock Isolator/Telerik JustMock based on Unmanaged Profiler APIs.
+Prig(PRototyping jIG) is a framework that generates a [Test Double](http://martinfowler.com/bliki/TestDouble.html) like [Microsoft Fakes](http://msdn.microsoft.com/en-us/library/hh549175.aspx)/[Typemock Isolator](http://www.typemock.com/isolator-product-page)/[Telerik JustMock](http://www.telerik.com/products/mocking.aspx) based on Unmanaged Profiler APIs.
 This framework enables that any methods are replaced with mocks.
 For example, a static property, a private method, a non-virtual member and so on.

 ## STATUS
-As of May 4, 2014, Prig does not work completely.
+As of May 10, 2014, Prig does not work completely.
 However, we steadily continue to develop at the private repository.
 This framework will come out within the year if everything goes well.